siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/100-2025-02-11-property-overriding-in-kotlin.md

 linkTitle: Property Overriding
 translationKey: property-overriding-in-kotlin
 weight: 100
-description: This blog post explores the concept of property overriding in Kotlin, including its syntax, rules, and practical use cases.
+description: This article explores the concept of property overriding in Kotlin, including its syntax, rules, and practical use cases.
 url: property-overriding-in-kotlin
 date: 2025-02-11
 tags: